boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 ---
 slug: add-saml-sso-to-remix-app
-title: Add SAML Federated Identity to a remix app
+title: Add SAML Single Sign On to a remix app
 author: Aswin V
 author_title: Senior Software Engineer (Open Source Dev Tools) @BoxyHQ
 author_url: https://twitter.com/av__2021
 author_image_url: https://avatars.githubusercontent.com/u/3107922?v=4
-tags: [enterprise-readiness, saml, federated-identity, saml-jackson, integrations, remix]
+tags: [enterprise-readiness, saml, federated-identity, sso, saml-jackson, integrations, remix]
 ---
 Ever since it was first [launched](https://remix.run/blog/remix-v1), "remix" has made a mark of its own as an edge-first web framework that moves the bulk of the JavaScript workload from the user's browser to a server closer to the user.
 In doing so, it embraces platform features like [Web Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and augments the good old HTML forms to support data mutations.
 The result is a super-fast user experience, all the while shipping less code to the browser.
 And we thought it would be cool to plug SAML auth into a remix app.